sguzman/rssify/docs/AI-FRIENDLY.md

 * Always include a one-line Conventional Commit suggestion with any code/doc proposal.”
 * Prefer latest compatible, working crate versions; if newest breaks, pin to latest working and note the failure.”

+## Additional global rules for agents

+- Use the latest working versions of Rust packages (verify in CI).
+- After proposing any code or doc edits, ALWAYS include a SemVer-style commit message suggestion.